kuhlman-labs/repo-ruleset-bot/README.md

 ## How to Run the App

+1. **Clone the Repository**:
+   - Clone or Fork the Repository to a GitHub Organization where you have Admin access.
+   - Clone the repository to your local machine or the machine which will host the app:

 1. **Install Dependencies**:
-   - Ensure you have Go installed on your machine.
+   - Ensure you have Go installed on the machine.
    - Install the required Go packages:
      ```sh
      go mod tidy